asp.net.ph

 1. Declare an HtmlButton control on your Web Forms page:

-2. To format the button’s text, simply enclose the text within formatting tags.
-For example, including
+1. To format the button’s text, simply enclose the text within formatting tags.

-3. To place an image ( or other control ) on the button, include the markup for the image ( or other control ) that you want to display.
-For example, including
+1. To place an image ( or other control ) on the button, include the markup for the image ( or other control ) within the control’s start and end tags.
+For example,

-displays the myImage.gif file stored in your application’s /images directory.
+displays the graphic file myImage.gif stored in your application’s /images directory.

 Modifying the Appearance of an HtmlButton Control